jecklgamis/spring-boot-scala-example/README.md

 * Starts HTTP and HTTPs listener
 * Enables some actuator endpoints (health, metrics)

+This is a **Github Template** project.
+You can create a copy of this project from a clean slate.
+Simply click
+<kbd>Use this template</kbd> button.

 ## Running The App
 Ensure you have Java 8 or later.
 ```
+./generate-keystore.sh
 ./mvnw clean package
 java -jar target/spring-boot-scala-example.jar
 ```